 YOU, SIR, ARE NO GENTLEMAN

-It is fairly common to find parties in some kind of kerfluffle over an alleged breach of contract, where one complains that despite what the document might say, the parties had really orally agreed to something else altogether.
+It is fairly common to find people in some kind of kerfuffle over an alleged breach of contract, where one complains that despite what the document might say, the parties had really orally agreed to something else altogether.

 That’s what canny lawyers make sure that every contract has an integration clause in it.
 An integration clause is no relic of the civil rights era.
 Instead, it provides that the parties have no deals but the deal written down in the contract, and if it ain’t written, well… then it just ain’t so.

 Beyond the careful draftsmanship lies the common-law “parol evidence rule.”
 The word here means “oral” or “solely evidenced by speech.”
 Today’s case provides a perfect example of it.
 When the power company got a written easement to trim trees on the Larew estate, that easement provide it could keep the lines free of tree hazard.
 But as the easement was being signed, Mr. Larew asked, “How about my 300-year old white oak?”

 “Oh, that?” the slick power company real estate man said.
 “We’ll never touch it.
 You have my word on it.”